Othernet-Project/orx-rpi/README.rst

 password  outernet
 ========  ========

-At this moment, these credentials cannot be changed.
-This may change in future releases.
+The password can be changed using the ``passwd`` command.

 About the generated images
 ==========================

-The image files generated using this build system can be downloaded from `archive.outernet.is/images/`_.
-The image file contains a single FAT32 partition which contains the files necessary to boot the system.
+The gnerated zip file contains:

+- kernel image (``zImage``)
+- DTB files
+- bootloader configuration file
+- firmware files

-The root filesystem is part of the kernel image (``zImage`` file) and will create all other necessary partitions on first boot.
-Three new partitions are
+The root filesystem is part of the kernel image (``zImage`` file).
+During the first boot, two additional files are created:

-created:
+- data.img - disk image containing databases and application logs

-- ``/dev/mmcblk0p2`` mounted on ``/opt/orx`` for persistent configuration
+- persist.img - disk image containing persistent configuration
-- ``/dev/mmcblk0p3`` mounted on ``/var/log`` for persistent system logs
-- ``/dev/mmcblk0p4`` mounted on ``/mnt/data`` for storing downloaded content

-The first partition, together with second and third, take up approximately 140MB of the SD card, while the last partition will use the remaining space.

-When updating the system, it is enough to copy the new ``zImage`` file to the first partition instead of creating a new card.
+These two files can be loop-mounted on a Linux computer, and they are in ext4 format.

+One folder is also created on the card: 'DOWNLOADS'.
+This folder contains the files downloaded from Outernet.

 Reporting bugs
 ==============